hitontology/csv2rdf/README.md

 These catalogues are first extracted as CSV tables and then converted to RDF.
 This repository contains the scripts used to convert CSV tables, that are created by domain experts working for SNIK.
 After a catalogue is converted to RDF, it gets added to the HITO ontology repository and a copy is uploaded to the [HITO SPARQL Endpoint](http://www.hitontology.eu/sparql).
-The repository is the master data and changes to the SPARQL endpoint are not permanent.
+The repository is the source of truth and changes to the SPARQL endpoint are not permanent.
+We are currently in the process of moving the source of truth for all software products and related attributes to a database, see https://github.com/hitontology/database.

 ## Requirements